Grupo Supervielle (SUPV) Q3 2025 earnings summary

 Outlook and guidance

-Real loan growth for 2025 expected at 35%-40%, led by corporates, with retail resuming as disposable income improves.
+Real loan growth for 2025 expected at 35%-40%, led by corporates; retail to recover as disposable income improves.

-Deposits forecast to grow 30%-35%, with further gains in USD balances.
+Deposits forecast to grow 30%-35%, with further gains in USD-denominated balances.

 NPL ratio expected between 4.7%-5.1%; net cost of risk projected at 5.8%-6.4%.